alferov/awesome-gulp/README.md

 * [gulp-exec](https://github.com/robrich/gulp-exec) - Run a shell command.
 * [gulp-strip-debug](https://github.com/sindresorhus/gulp-strip-debug) - Strip console, alert, and debugger statements from JavaScript code.
 * [gulp-cssimport](https://github.com/unlight/gulp-cssimport) - Parses a CSS file, finds imports, grabs the content of the linked file and replaces the import statement with it.
+* [gulp-inline-css](https://github.com/jonkemp/gulp-inline-css) - Inline your CSS properties into the style attribute in an HTML file.

 ## Scaffolding
 ### Boilerplates